LiYouru0228/STKG-JRCL/README.md

 ```

 ## Statements
-This open demo implementation is used for academic research only.
+It is an open demo implementation of our principled algorithms used for academic research only (for non-commercial purposes).